zeroseven/pagebased/README.md

 ### Override existing registration

-In case you want to override an existing registration the event `BeforeRegistrationEvent` gives you access to all properties, to update them before the rampage extension does the rest.
+In case you want to override an existing registration the event `BeforeRegistrationEvent` gives you access to all properties, to update them before the pagebased extension does the rest.

 Alternatively an extension configuration template will be created automatically.
 Use the settings module of the TYPO3 InstallTool to override the default values.

 ## Create your own extension

-The fast and easy way to create a new Rampage-Extension is to build it from the extension dummy template.
+The fast and easy way to create a new Pagebased-Extension is to build it from the extension dummy template.

 1. Install [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/installation.html#alternate-installations)
-2. Run `cookiecutter rampage/Resources/Private/ExtensionDummy`
+2. Run `cookiecutter pagebased/Resources/Private/ExtensionDummy`

 You will be asked for a view variables like extension key, object name, etc.
 After that a new configured extension will be generated for you.